Wolfgang (band): History

 Vocalist Basti Artadi (born Sebastian Artadi) and drummer Wolf Gemora (born Leslie Gemora) began their musical careers with other local bands, while guitarist Manuel Legarda returned to the Philippines from living in Spain.
 Gemora was inspired to form a band upon frequenting shows by the rock group Razorback.
-He invited Legarda to join him and eventually, the two found Basti Artadi singing with his former band, Sin City.
+He invited Legarda to join him and eventually, the two found Basti Artadi singing with his band, Sin City.
 Upon Legarda's invitation, Artadi joined the duo.
 In their first few months, the group went through a number of bass players.
 They eventually met Mon Legaspi, who became their permanent bassist.
 They initially dubbed themselves the Wolfpack and later adopted the name Wolfgang, upon the suggestion of David Aguirre, one of the guitarists of Razorback.
 They began to play live gigs at Weekends Live! at the Atrium and the now-defunct Kalye Bar in Makati.
 Their first big break came when they were invited to perform on Channel 29's RJ Junior Jam.

 Debut album

 Wolfgang submitted demos of two original compositions, "Darkness Fell" and "Left Alone", to local radio stations DWRT 99.5 and DWLA 105.9 in 1994, which generated many listener requests.
 The band signed with Tone Def, the rock label of local independent Ivory Records.
 They released their first album, the eponymous Wolfgang, in 1995.
 The group flexed their artistic skills making the record, with Artadi responsible for the cover art, rendering caricatures of himself and the other band members amidst earthy symbols, beer bottles, and cigarettes, and Legarda using an electric fan to simulate an effect he had in mind for the song "Cast of Clowns".
 Wolfgang went Platinum in less than a year and got regular airplay on DWLA 105.9 and DWNU 107.5.

-At the 1995 NU107 Rock Awards, the country's foremost rock awards show, Manuel Legarda won Guitarist of the Year, along with Rizal Underground guitarist, Mike Villegas.
+At the 1995 NU107 Rock Awards, Manuel Legarda won the Guitarist of the Year award (tied with Mike Villegas of Rizal Underground).

 Semenelin

 On June 15, 1996, Wolfgang left Tone Def and signed with a major label, Epic Records, under Sony Music Entertainment Philippines (SMEP).
-The band's first Epic release, Semenelin, reached double-platinum status.
-Wolfgang had become one of the most popular bands in the Philippines.

 The band won many awards at the 1996 NU107 Rock Awards, where Artadi won Vocalist of the Year, Gemora took the Drummer of the Year award, Legaspi won Bassist of the Year, and the band won Artist of the Year and Listener's Choice Award.

-Semenelin was released in the United States in an all-English version in March 1997, with two songs originally performed in Filipino re-recorded in English.
+Semenelin was released in the United States in an all-English language edition in March 1997, as two songs were originally recorded in Filipino.